This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 - An air cargo operator’s permit can be granted to:

-5.1 Which pending legislative or regulatory changes (if any), or potential developments affecting the aviation industry more generally in India, are likely to feature or be worthy of attention in the next two years or so?
+5.1 In your opinion, which pending legislative or regulatory changes (if any), or potential developments affecting the aviation industry more generally in India, are likely to feature or be worthy of attention in the next two years or so?

-e.)
-The Ministry of Finance by a Notification dated October 16, 2020 notified that aircraft leases, including operating leases, financial leases, and hybrid of operating and financial leases of aircraft, helicopters or engines or any other parts, are considered “financial products” under the Act.
+The Ministry of Finance by a Notification dated December 14, 2021 notified a lease including any hybrid of operating and financial lease of such product or equipment as may be specified by IFSCA, as financial a product.
 The inclusion of aircraft leases as financial products has created an opportunity for the establishment of a viable aircraft leasing market in India, especially in GIFT City.
 The Government has provided multiple tax benefits and ease of set-up for lessors proposing to lease aircraft through establishments in the IFSC.
+The IFSCA issued a circular dated May 18, 2022, the “Framework for Aircraft Leases”, which, inter alia, provides guidelines for the establishment of a lessor entity in GIFT City.
+Further, the DGCA amended the Air Transport Circular No. 02/2017 dated September 19, 2022 (as revised from time time) to include the requirement in relation to the import of aircraft and acquisition of Indian registered aircraft in GIFT City.